Kung Pao Wings

 - Cut chicken wings into 3 sections; discard wing tip section.
 Set the wings aside.
 In a small bowl, combine the sugar, cornstarch, water, soy sauce, lemon juice and pepper flakes until blended; set aside.

 - In a large skillet over medium-high heat, heat oil.
 Cook chicken wings, uncovered, for 10-15 minutes or until chicken juices run clear, turning occasionally.

 - Add red pepper and onion; cook, uncovered, for 3-5 minutes or until vegetables are crisp-tender.
 Add garlic; cook 1 minute longer.
 Stir cornstarch mixture; gradually add to skillet.
 Bring to a boil; cook and stir for 2 minutes or until sauce is thickened and vegetables are tender.
 Sprinkle with peanuts.
 Serve with rice.
-Yield: 4 servings.
+If desired, top with green onions.